-Emperor Haile Selassie I, planned to modernize.
-One of his first steps was to set up an airline with the help of the United States, United Kingdom, and France.
+Emperor Haile Selassie I planned to modernize the country.
+One of his first steps was to set up an airline with the help of the United States, the United Kingdom, and France.

 In February 2005, ET ordered Boeing 787 ‘Dreamliners’ to become the African launch customer for the type and the second in the world to place the Dreamliner into service.

 The flag carrier became a member of the Star Alliance on December 13, 2011.
-In recent years, ET has become the fastest growing and the largest airline in Africa.
+ET has become the fastest-growing and largest airline in Africa in recent years.